freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 - Docker (recommended)
 - Local

-Only **one** of these methods is necessary.
+You are required to follow any **one** of the above methods.

+The Docker setup will ideally result in fewer errors during the installation process and aims to have the best developer experience.
+We use Docker to install and run the additional software dependencies behind the scenes.
+This should make it hassle-free and consistent experience across most device/OS types.

 If you are having issues using one method, try using the other.
 If you do run into issues with either method, first perform a web search for your issue and see if it has already been answered.
 If you cannot find a solution, please search our GitHub [issues](https://github.com/freeCodeCamp/freeCodeCamp/issues) page for a solution and report the issue if it has not yet been reported.

+And as always, feel free to hop on to our [Contributors Chat room](https://gitter.im/FreeCodeCamp/Contributors), for quick queries.

 ### Installing prerequisites
 Start by installing the prerequisite software: